zulip/zulip/docs/dev-overview.md

 # Development environment installation

-Zulip support a wide range of ways to install the Zulip development environment.
+Zulip supports a wide range of ways to install the Zulip development environment.
 We recommend using the Vagrant development environment, since it is easiest to setup and uninstall.